Palakkad Travel Guide

 Palakkad Weather: Maximum: 36°C

 At a distance of 52 km from Coimbatore, 140 km from Kochi, 65 km from Thrissur and 336 km from Trivandrum, Palakkad, also known as Palghat, is a town and headquarters of Palakkad district in the state of Kerala.
-Palakkad, the Granary of Kerala, is situated at the foot of the Gigantic Western Ghats on the border of Kerala and Tamilnadu.
+Palakkad, the Granary of Kerala, is one of the top Kerala tourist places.

 Palakkad derives its name from the Malayalam words Pala (a tree Alsteria scholaris) and Kadu (forest), which goes to prove that this place was once a beautiful stretch of forests covered with the sweet-scented flowers of the Pala tree.
 Palakkad is a land of valleys, hillocks, rivers, forests, mountain streams, dams and irrigation projects.
 Palakkad is considered as the gateway to Kerala from the north.